 Looking to go armed, but are stuck in the weeds as to what to arm yourself with?
-Here are 11 excellent concealed carry handgun options that will keep you on the defensive.
+Here are 11 excellent concealed carry handgun options brand new for 2019.

 11 of the best concealed carry handguns to depend on: